Emergency Planning for Nuclear Disasters (2011)

 Federal emergency planning criteria specify two types of emergency planning zones (EPZ):

-- a 10-mile EPZ, called the ingestion pathway, where people could be harmed by direct radiation exposure, requiring protective measures such as evacuation or sheltering;
+- a 10-mile EPZ, called the plume exposure pathway, where people could be harmed by direct radiation exposure, requiring protective measures such as evacuation or sheltering;

 This distinction received heightened attention during the Fukushima crisis, when the U.S. advised Americans living within 50 miles of the power plant to evacuate—suggesting a disconnect between emergency planning guidelines and actual practice in the event of an accident.